How do I register for classes?

 My transfer evaluation has not been completed.
 May I still register for classes?

-It is preferable to have an official evaluation before registering for a class, but it is not a requirement for the Online Campus student.
+It is preferable to have an official evaluation before registering for a class, but it is not a requirement for Online program students.
 You may contact an online advisor for course suggestions, or you may choose a course or two that you know will be needed and will not be met with transfer credit.

 How do I know what classes to take?